-In litigation in San Diego County Superior Court, plaintiffs allege that the City should not receive credit for either the D-CM1 sites or the 34 lower income units that are not deed restricted though the plaintiffs have subsequently acknowledged that the City's RHNA obligation should be reduced to account for anticipated accessory dwelling units and units constructed and sold or rented at prices affordable to low income households.
-This would increase the City's remaining lower income obligation from 1,141 units to 1,483 units.
-The sites identified as lower income sites would accommodate 1,504 units, so that the City will have adequate site capacity regardless of the outcome of the litigation.
+In litigation in San Diego County Superior Court, plaintiffs allege that the City should not receive credit for either the D-CM1 sites or the 34 lower income units that are not deed restricted.
+This would increase the City's remaining lower income obligation from 1,141 units to 1,527 units.
+The sites identified as lower income sites would accommodate 1,743 units, so that the City will have adequate site capacity regardless of the outcome of the litigation.